 Our 10-step purchase guide provides a blueprint for prospective buyers of all property types.
 Purchasing a property can be a daunting process to even the most experienced home buyers.

 Work out your budget.

-Before you beginning searching for your new property, speak with a financial advisor to work out likely deposit required to secure a mortgage (normally between 10% and 25%).
+Before you begin searching for your new property, speak with a financial advisor to work out likely deposit required to secure a mortgage (normally between 10% and 25%).
 You will then be able to calculate your likely mortgage repayments (or use our mortgage calculator).
 A financial advisor will be able to guide you through the additional costs associated with buying a new house or flat, accounting for stamp duty, conveyancing, general legal costs and removals.

 Secure a mortgage agreement in principle.

 By working with an Ellisons preferred mortgage provider, you can calculate and agree your upper limit when buying a property.
 This documentation will prove to the vendor that you are a serious buyer.

 Start house hunting and view as many properties within your budget and requirements as you can see.
 Go back and view any properties that you like again and be sure to bring a friend or relative for a second opinion.

 Once an offer is made on your chosen property your estate agency will negotiate with the seller on your behalf.
 Once you have agreed a final price for the house or flat you can start the buying process.

 Good estate agents will be able to recommend a quality solicitor to manage the legal aspects of your property purchase.
 This is important to guarantee a smooth and stress-free process.

 In order for your estate agent and vendor to view your offer as serious, you should book a property survey as soon as possible.
 Your mortgage lender will then be able to calculate if the property you have chosen to buy is worth what you have offered to pay for it.